mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 008 - Convert Variables to Constant/readme.md

 // we might need Object.freeze(gravity);
 ```

-# Type
+# Type 📝

 [X] Automatic

 Our IDEs can check if a variable is written but never updated.

-# Safety
+# Safety 🛡️

-This is a safe refactor.
+This is a safe refactoring.

-# Why is the Code Better?
+# Why is the Code Better? ✨

 Code is more compact and declarative.

 We can make and step further and use operators like *var*, *let*, *const*, etc.

-The scope is more clear.
+The scope is clearer.

-# Tags
+# Tags 🏷️

 - Mutability